 Target A1: Coral Reefs, Mangroves and Seagrass Beds

-Regional Activity A1.1 Support and/or strengthen regional and national conservation and management actions of coastal and marine ecosystems (coral reefs, mangroves, and seagrass beds) in the Priority Seascapes and CTMPAS through strategic partnerships.
+Regional Activity A1.1 Support and/or strengthen regional and national conservation and management actions of coastal and marine ecosystems (coral reefs, mangroves, and seagrass beds) in the Priority Seascapes and Coral Triangle Marine Protected Area System CTMPAS through strategic partnerships.

-Regional Activity A1.2 Develop and execute sustainable finance strategies, and other innovative financing models, to increase financial self-reliance, for the management of the coastal and marine ecosystems in Priority Seascapes and CTMPAS
+Regional Activity A1.2 Develop and execute sustainable finance strategies, and other innovative financing models, to increase financial self-reliance, for the management of the coastal and marine ecosystems in Priority Seascapes and CTMPAS.

-Regional Activity A1.3 Mainstream Ecosystem based adaptation and mitigation approaches for CT6 members and partners under the CTI-CFF framework
+Regional Activity A1.3 Mainstream Ecosystem based adaptation and mitigation approaches for CT6 members and partners under the CTI-CFF framework.

 TARGET A2 THREATENED SPECIES